Large Ensembles

 Baroque Trio Sonatas

-- Taught in a Master Class style, this class is for Alto recorder,
+- Taught in a Master Class style, this class is for Alto recorder, Baroque Flute, and Viol continuo musicians comfortable playing one on a part.

 - Music from the standard Baroque Trio literature will be assigned and sent to you ahead of time.